 Impress a crowd or make it for yourself for that 2pm pick-me-up cocktail for your never ending zoom meeting.
 With these simple and easy to find ingredients you will be able to make a pitcher anytime you want to!

 Lavender is hard to find in the grocery store and depending on where you live, is not easily found fresh at a farmer’s market unless it’s June.
 We added some to our garden last year and I love picking it for the garnish, but I realize that is not a possibility for some people.
 I love the scent and flavor of this little herb, unwilling to change the theme of this margarita recipe, I decided to skip the headache of searching for bloomed fresh lavender and developed this recipe with dry lavender and lavender extract.

-Vanilla bean is pricey, in culinary school, we were told that we could multi-purpose vanilla bean and infuse sugar with the pods after using the bean for another recipe, you can also do this and just keep a container of sugar and vanilla bean around for teas, coffee, sprinkle it over strawberries.
+Vanilla bean is pricey, in culinary school, we were told that we could multi-purpose vanilla bean and infuse sugar with the pods after using the bean for another recipe, you can also do this and just keep a container of sugar and vanilla bean around for teas, coffee or sprinkle it over strawberries.

 I use this mixture to make a simply syrup for the lavender margarita and to rim the cocktail glass.
 I’ve linked the dry lavender and vanilla bean here.